-Antoinette Halloran is one of Australia’s most accomplished and best-loved sopranos.
-She performs regularly with all the major Australasian opera companies and symphony orchestras and appears frequently on national television and radio.
+One of Australia’s most accomplished and best-loved sopranos, Antoinette performs regularly with all the major Australasian opera companies and symphony orchestras and appears frequently on national television and radio.

 A graduate of the Victorian College of the Arts and recipient of an Honours Degree in Music from the University of Melbourne, Antoinette has appeared in many productions ranging from opera to musical theatre and cabaret.